ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     \end{lstlisting}

 Listing package can color or emphasize keywords, strings, comments and directives.
-But it doesn't analyze the syntax or token of the language, so the kind of emphasis target is limited.
+But it doesn't really analyze the syntax of the language, so the emphasis tokens is limited.

  @@@include command have two advantages.